-Weight training is about building lean muscle and boosting strength with minimal equipment and easy exercises.
+Weight training is about building lean muscle and boosting strength with minimal weight machines and easy exercises.
 A zeal to pump iron and a little advice can help you go a long way.

 However popular it might be, there’s still a clan of buddies, who are absolutely at sea about what weight training is, how it can benefit them, and from where they can get the best dumbbells and barbells in the market at great prices.